AsdWaring/Etch_Sketch/README.md

 Notes from Javscript file:

 figured out that the problem may be the creation of grid item in the makeRows function.
 The error "listener event is not a function" indicates that either the element that I am trying add the listener event doesn't exist yet (the code for the listener event initiates before the gridItems are created).
 If I create a function with an IF statement and have the eventlistener only initiate IF the gridItems have populated it might solve the problem.

 ----- Yeah so I'll be working on this when I'm back.

+----- okay so this evening I got no where

+I have been tryting to solve the tracking and color change issue for an hour now and I think it might actually be that I need to create it as a loop to select all the elements for the addeventlistner.
+Which from what I have read cannot be assigned to multiple elements.

+This does make sense since when I browsed other code for this project I remember seeing a loop - but I assumed that loop had to do with the creation of the grid.

+SO tomorrow is a new day.
+I will be happy when I have overcome this problem - it certainly does stretch the mind and make me do a lot of research on the subject.

+I refuse to post on discord for the answer, but I will be browsing for similiar issues that other students have encountered.

+Time to push to Git and take a brain break.